Coping with today, planning for tomorrow

 - Trust in the government is an important component in any emergency health response.
-An increased expenditure in a robust public health system is important to building trust and confidence.
+Increased expenditure in a robust public health system is important to building trust and confidence.

 - The media and the public health system should ensure that the correct messages reach the common man.

-- We need to temper enthusiasm about treating COVID-19 with wishful therapies and gather evidence by scientific and randomised trials.
+- We need to temper enthusiasm about treating COVID-19 with wishful therapies and gather evidence by scientific and randomized trials.

 Opportunities for innovation

 - The temptation to forget COVID-19 and move on will be overwhelming.
 But India must let not let that happen.

 - These crises create opportunities for innovation.
 We need a vision of a post-COVID-19 economy that is not ‘simply a return to normal’.